InnoGE/laravel-speculation-rules-api/README.md

 ### Eagerness Levels (available as of Chrome 122)

-- `eager` This setting triggers the immediate loading of the specified URL without any user interaction.
+- `eager` Immediately prerender/prefetch the URL.
-- `moderate` The corresponding URL is preloaded when the user hovers over a link that directs to the relevant route.
+- `moderate` Prerender/prefetch on link hover.
-- `conservative` The URL only loads when the user actively clicks on a link leading to the corresponding route.
+- `conservative` Prerender/prefetch only on link click.

 Alternatively you can utilize the Speculation Rules API through the package configuration, e.g.: